rate-nl/ISO/readme.md

 3. **Identify Non-Conformities** – Document issues and assign severity ratings.
 4. **Report & Corrective Actions** – Assign responsibilities and deadlines for resolution.
 5. **Follow-Up (if needed)** – Verify that corrective actions were completed.
+6. **Verify SoA↔RTP consistency:** During each ISMS or internal audit review, confirm that every updated risk or control in the Risk Treatment Plan is reflected in the Statement of Applicability with aligned justification and evidence references.
+7.
 ## 3. Internal Audit Log

 | **Audit Date** | **Reviewed By**                            | **Findings Summary**                                                                                      | **Corrective Actions Summary**                                        |